-The Peer Group is identical to the peer group used for 2015, except that BioMed Realty Trust Inc. was removed because it was acquired by Blackstone Group L.P.
+The Peer Group is identical to the peer group used for 2017, except that DuPont Fabros Technology, Inc. was removed because it was acquired by Digital Realty Trust Inc. and Lexington Realty Trust was removed because it was no longer comparable in size to Uniti following the acquisitions of Southern Light, LLC and Hunt Telecommunications LLC.